rbtylee/tutorial-jsonc/tutorial/circular01.md

 json_object_object_add(items, "properties", root);
 ```

-This is a circular reference, the JSON object root contains itself.
+This is a circular reference, the JSON object root contains a reference to itself in a field.
+The leads to infinite recursion and is an error situation.
 Json-c only checks for the simplist of errors of this sort.
-This code will compile but fails to run:
+This code will compile but naturally fails to run:

 ```
 ~$ ./json-error00